 - If you need to make additional IRA contributions to your self-directed IRA, the contribution should be made to the IRA custodian/administrator and then the funds will be transferred to the IRA LLC.

-Using a self-directed IRA LLC to buy real estate is quick and easy, however, there are a number of IRS rules and potential tax issues that must be addressed before making the self-directed IRA real estate investment.
+Using a Self-Directed IRA Real Estate is quick and easy, however, there are a number of IRS rules and potential tax issues that must be addressed before making the Self-Directed IRA real estate investment.